Block belief propagation algorithm for two-dimensional tensor networks: Summary and outlook

-In summary, we have proposed a block belief propagation algorithm for approximately contracting two-dimensional tensor networks.
-Given the agnostic character of the belief propagation core of the algorithm towards both boundary conditions, and geometry of the system, this approach is straightforwardly applicable for both finite and infinite systems, different unit cell sizes, and can be readily generalized to different geometries.
-Furthermore, our method allows straightforward and efficient parallelization utilizing well established TN methods such as bMPS.
-The accuracy and efficiency of the method are demonstrated with applications to prototypical quantum two-dimensional systems, and benchmarked with state-of-the-art results.
-In \cRef{supp} we also show that the method can readily be applied to classical models.
-Future directions of investigation include testing the algorithm on different lattices, including higher dimensions and/or different geometries, and using gradient descent to optimize the PEPS instead of imaginary time evolution.
+In summary, we have proposed a belief propagation algorithm for approximately contracting 2D tensor networks.
+Our approach is straightforwardly applicable for both finite and infinite systems, different unit cell sizes, and can be readily generalized to different geometries.
+Furthermore, our method allows straightforward and efficient parallelization.
+The accuracy and efficiency of the method are demonstrated with applications to prototypical quantum 2D systems, and benchmarked with state-of-the-art results based on imaginary time evolution.
+Future directions of investigation include testing the algorithm on different lattices, including higher dimensions and/or different geometries, as well as using gradient-based methods to optimize the PEPS instead of ITE\cc{SchebNoack2023}, as done for CTM\cc{Corboz2016,LiaoXiang2019}.